Skip to main content

 Workarounds

-# Upgrade the affected package to the patched release
+# Upgrade to the patched release

-pip install --upgrade "llama-index-readers-web>=0.3.6"
+pip install --upgrade 'llama-index-readers-web>=0.3.6'

-# Verify installed version
+# Verify the installed version

 pip show llama-index-readers-web | grep -i version